New year, new language – 8 tips to make it happen

-If you need inspiration for the perfect resolution to make 2017 the best year yet, you’ve come to the right place: learning a new language should be your goal for the new year.
+If you need inspiration for the perfect resolution to make this the best year yet, you’ve come to the right place: learning a new language should be your goal for the new year.
 Why?
-It will basically give you superpowers: you will become more confident, your memory will go through the roof, traveling will become exponentially more fun, and, last but not least, you will become more employable and might even make more money.
-It pretty much sounds like the jackpot of New Year’s resolutions, doesn’t it?
-To make sure everything goes smoothly, here are some tips for the time after you’ve enthusiastically picked a language.
+It will basically give you superpowers and will make the year ahead infinitely more interesting and fun.

 1. Keep it real

 I don’t want to be a party pooper, but you will probably not become fluent in Spanish in a week or even a month – but you can learn to count to 100 in a week or memorize how to conjugate 10 irregular verbs in 10 days.
 The more achievable your goals are, the easier you will reach them, which will make the whole experience much more satisfying.

 If you break your language goals into smaller steps, they will become part of your everyday routine in a jiffy, and after a few weeks, you’ll pick up your Chinese homework during your commute or workout without even thinking about it.